cuijiyao01/docker-k8s-training/docker/Exercise 1 - Setting up Docker.md

 In this exercise you will set up a basic environment inlcuding Docker on your Ubuntu VM and run your first container on it.
 During these exercises, we are going to use Docker on Linux - after all, this is where it all started.

 ## Step 0: Prepare your VM
 During this training you will use this VM not only to run Docker on it, but also to connect to the K8s cluster.
-Your trainer has given you information, how to get the `kubeconfig` and now it's time to download it to your VM.
-Place the file named `config` in `/home/vagrant/.kube/`.
+Even though we are not dealing with Kubernetes right now (that will tomorrow's topic), we are going to use a Docker registry that we deployed to a Kubernetes cluster.

-Later during the exercises, you will also upload Docker images to a registry which runs within the cluster.
-In order for this to work, your VM needs to trust CA that signed the registry's certificate.
-Run [trust-registry.sh script](./trust-registry.sh) to complete the setup.
+In order for you to set up your Docker environment so that it can connect to said registry, it is necessary to import some TLS certificates into your VM.
+Your trainer has given you information, how to get the kubeconfig and now it's time to download it to your VM.
+Place the file named config in /home/vagrant/.kube/.
+Finally, run the [trust-registry.sh](./trust-registry.sh) script to complete the setup.

 ## Step 1: Install docker